only real Yukoner of the family! Besides that Iím the youngest, the

 mowing, raking, preparing firewood or renovation projects.
 There is

 not much time left any more for working on some project that I

 thought up, which used to be my main pass time in the summer when I

 was younger.
 Anyway, I'm not that much of a stereotypical teenager;

 outdoor activities usually take priority over indoor ones especially

 when the weather's anything above horrible!
 Badminton is my

-strongest sport and my absolute favourite, followed by volleyball.
+strongest sport and my absolute favorite, followed by volleyball.

-Luckily I have my driverís licence for a while now, so I can drive
+Luckily I have my driverís license for a while now, so I can drive

 myself to practices.